 Read bio >>

-John Eichberger is Executive Director of the Fuels Institute.
-Founded by NACS in 2013, the Fuels Institute is a non-profit that evaluates market issues related to vehicles and the energy that powers them.
-The Institute, led by a diverse Board of transportation experts, is an objective and collaborative research organization that does not advocate.
+John Eichberger is Executive Director of the Transportation Energy Institute.
+Founded by NACS in 2013 as the Fuels Institute, the Transportation Energy Institute is a non-profit social welfare organization that publishes fact-based research designed to answer relevant market questions, not advocate for any specific outcome.
+Led by a diverse Board of transportation experts, the Institute is an objective and collaborative research organization that does not advocate.
+Its peer-reviewed reports are geared toward all industry stakeholders and, because of its non-advocacy approach, it has become the most diverse organization in the transportation sector.

 Previously, Eichberger served more than 14 years at NACS representing the convenience and fuel retailing industry before the media and federal government.